-Besides, our undergraduate students undergo an eight-week training in their summer vacations in reputed industries/institutions/organizations, as part of their academic requirements.
-Please feel free to contact our Training & Placement Office should you require any further information/assistance.
-Looking forward to a mutually beneficial relationship.- With Regards
+Please feel free to contact our Training and Placement Office for any further information/assistance.
+Looking forward to a mutually beneficial relationship.

 Govenment Engineering College Banswara has grown in strength over the years.
 We have a dedicated qualified, experienced and enthusiastic faculty members.
 We have modern lab duly equipped with state of art.
 Our campus is wi-fi enabled.
 We have excellent library equipped with latest books including book bank facility to the students.